Otara Foundation

 Since its inception, the Foundation has championed the Animal Welfare Bill, much needed legislation that has still not passed into law.
 Sri Lanka currently has very few laws in place to adequately protect animals in zoos, domestic pets, or abandoned/lost wildlife.
 A dedicated and public campaigner for effective laws that reflect or advance the values of a progressive society, the Otara Foundation is focused on its vision for animal welfare and the ethical treatment of wildlife in Sri Lanka, driving change on behalf of the voiceless.

-• March 2019 – The Otara Foundation builds new Isolation Units for the Donkey Rescue and Education Centre, Mannar
+• March 2019 — New Isolation Units for the Donkey Rescue and Education Centre, Mannar

 • September 2018 — Feeding of Hungry Street Animals